 How to lose a Fire Hydrant Parking Ticket Hearing-part II

-Here are the defense certification and exhibits Larry prepared to vanquish this evil orange epistle.
+Here are the defense certification and exhibits Larry prepared to defeat this evil orange epistle.

 You may wish to compare the two versions.

-Larry prepared this defense certification for Joe’s parking ticket fire hydrant hearing:
+Larry prepared this defense certification for Joe’s parking ticket hearing:

 “March 15, 2013